 A number of other documents get signed, along with the Living Trust.
 These are:

-The qualified attorney also tells Jeanne and Ann that pre-planning should also prepare for the next stage, non-crisis planning, by giving Jeanne, as Successor Trustee, so-called “Gifting Power,” the power to make gifts from Ann’s assets, if necessary.
+The qualified attorney at CunninghamLegal also tells Jeanne and Ann that pre-planning should also prepare for the next stage, non-crisis planning, by giving Jeanne, as Successor Trustee, so-called “Gifting Power,” the power to make gifts from Ann’s assets, if necessary.
 This can be vital to protect assets from the government when public assistance such as Medicaid has been received.

-The attorney also says it’s wise to establish a game plan for the order in which assets should be liquidated if needed to pay for long-term care.
+CunninghamLegal also says it’s wise to establish a game plan for the order in which assets should be liquidated if needed to pay for long-term care.
 In this case, the attorney also suggests Ann consider purchasing long-term care insurance, though she brings in an outside expert on insurance to advise her.
 Jeanne receives Ann’s “Gifting Power,” along with her Durable and Medical Powers of Attorney.

 A couple of years go by.
 Ann has become increasingly frail and is beginning to show early signs of dementia.
 Her words often make no sense.
 Jeanne does not panic.
-Rather, she uses Ann’s Advance Healthcare Directive and HIPAA Authorization to interact directly with her mother’s physicians, as well as her Durable Power of Attorney to communicate with Ann’s lawyer and tax preparer.
+Rather, she uses Ann’s Advance Healthcare Directive and HIPAA Authorization to interact directly with her mother’s physicians, as well as her Durable Power of Attorney to communicate with Ann’s lawyer at CunninghamLegal and her tax preparer.

 Jeanne also begins arranging for some home-care services for her mother.
 Ann, like most people, wants to remain in her home even though she’s unable to care for herself.
 Jeanne finds it awkward that her mother refuses to acknowledge she has health issues needing care but realizes this is her way of retaining her dignity.